-This functionality is borrowed from the ML ROM - also using the polling points technique although in a simpler implementation.
+This functionality is borrowed from the ML ROM - a clever variation of using the polling points technique although in a simpler implementation.

-While executing a prompting function, pressing the [ON] key will lengthen the prompt to enter more digits.
+While executing a prompting function, pressing the [ON] key will lengthen the prompt to enter one additional digit.
 This can be used for arguments exceeding the standard prompt length, such as RCL 101 (shown as RCL 01) to RCL 111 (shown as RCL J), or as a handy shortcut for synthetic ones.

-To enter RCL M for example: RCL [ON], the display shows "RCL ", enter 117 and the function will be executed or inserted in the current program (in PRGM mode).
+To enter RCL M for example: RCL [ON], the display shows "RCL \ \ \", enter 117 and the function will be executed or inserted in the current program (in PRGM mode).